 test).
 You can also search for specific transaction sets based on a business identifier, such as a purchase order number.

 Inspect raw data

-You can review the raw EDI or JSON data for processed files and individual transaction sets.
-Click the name of the file or transaction set to review its data.
+You can review the raw EDI or JSON data for processed files and individual transactions.
+Click the name of the file or transaction to review its data.

-For files, Core displays an overview page that contains processing results and the entire source of the original, unmodified file.
+The file execution detail page contains processing results and the entire source of the original, unmodified file.
 You can copy or download the source file to your local machine.

 Manage failed file executions

 You can review the processing status for all incoming and outgoing files on the File executions page.

 You can individually retry or ignore failed file executions.
 You can also bulk retry or ignore multiple file executions at once.